What are the Music Courses?

 Course Overview

-Each qualification is divided into three sections as follows:
+The qualification is divided into three sections as follows:

-GCSE Music | Level 2 Vocational Award | |
+GCSE Music | |

 Performance | Learners will perform one solo piece and one ensemble (group) piece during the course and can perform on any chosen instrument or voice.
-This unit is worth 30% of the overall marks. | Learners develop skills and techniques on their chosen instrument and voice, and perform/record a piece of their choice to demonstrate their progress.
-This unit is worth 30% of the overall marks. |
+This unit is worth 30% of the overall marks.

-All music learners will receive an additional 30 minutes of instrumental/vocal tuition per week | ||
+All music learners will receive an additional 30 minutes of instrumental or vocal tuition per week |

 Composition | Learners will compose two pieces of music – one will be a response to a brief set by WJEC, the other will be free.
 These pieces can be in any style, but must each relate to a different area of study.
-This unit is worth 30% of the overall marks. | Learners will create and evaluate their own song or instrumental piece demonstrating their understanding of a chosen musical style.
 This unit is worth 30% of the overall marks. |

 Suitability and Progression

-GCSE Music | Level 2 Vocational Award | |
+GCSE Music | |

-Suitability | This course is suitable for students who already receive instrumental/vocal tuition and who are currently performing at a standard equivalent to grade 2.
-Any learners interested in expanding their understanding of music theory should consider GCSE Music. | The RSL course is designed for learners with an interest in any style of popular music and a desire to improve their performing skills.
-There is no minimum standard.
-Any learners with an interest in practical music should consider this Level 2 qualification. |
+Suitability | This course is most suitable for students who already receive instrumental/vocal tuition and who are currently performing at a standard equivalent to grade 1 or 2.
+Any learners interested in expanding their understanding of music theory should consider GCSE Music. |

 Learners can attend after school support sessions, instrumental lessons and a wide range of musical activities to enhance their performance skills.
-There are opportunities to take on a variety of roles in school concerts and productions throughout the year, performances in which can contribute to the qualifications.

 Career Opportunities in Music